ORESoftware/deep.mixin/readme.md

 ### Design

-> Deep.Mixin is immutable only, unlike Object.assign.
-Deep.Mixin will copy sub-properties of objects, instead of only
+> Deep.Mixin will copy sub-properties of objects, instead of only
 > handling top-level properties, when doing a merge.
+This library is ideal for merging configuration objects.
+> But it's also a good drop-in replacement for Object.assign if you want deep merging/mixins.

+> * Copies functions properly
+> * Deep clones everything
+> * Immutability (always returns a new object, doesn't modify any arguments)
+> * Handles circular refs
+>

+### Limitations

+> * Only accepts POJSOs as arguments - for example we cannot do `deepMixin({},[])`

 ### Basic Usage